 Real cars, you might have noticed, rarely cartwheel into the verge the moment you dare to mix steering and acceleration inputs.
 In fact, they’re quite good at going round corners – it is almost like an engineer has given the problem some thought during the design process.
-Performance cars, while certainly more liable to bite back, are even better at the whole turning thing.
-Throw a Ferrari or Lamborghini around the track (as we have done on a number of occasions) and you'll probably spend more time having fun than fretting about the absence of a rewind button in real life.
+Performance cars in Project Cars 2, while certainly more liable to bite back, are even better at the whole turning thing.
+Throw a Ferrari or Lamborghini around the track (as we have done on a number of occasions) and you’ll probably spend more time having fun than fretting about the absence of a rewind button in real life.

 Slightly Mad know this.
 They are, it seems, just as frustrated by the driving sim genre's propensity to equate challenge with the sensation of driving on treadless tires on a slab of melting ice set at an angle of 45 degrees.
 So here, cars actually go around the corners, even when you give the throttle some beans.
 Don't get us wrong, this is no virtual Scallextric set - you can still make mistakes, and traction is far from absolute.
 But, crucially, you aren't punished for these mistakes with a rapid trip into the nearest trackside barrier (at least, if you play with a wheel - pad control is still a little oversensitive).
 The result is a game that feels much more like real driving, and as you'll read about in our Project Cars 2 PC review, it is wonderful.